 The Seminary has entered into several Charitable Gift Annuity Agreements and Charitable Remainder Unitrusts whereby the donor contributes assets in exchange for distributions for a specified period of time to the donor or other beneficiaries.
 At the end of the specified time, the remaining assets are available for The Seminary's use.
 Assets received are recorded at fair value on the date the agreement or unitrust is recognized, and a liability equal to the present value of the future distributions is recorded.
 The difference between the fair value of the assets received and the liability to the donor or other beneficiaries is recognized as contribution revenue.
-On an annual basis, The Seminary revalues the liability based on applicable mortality tables and discount rates, which vary from 1.0% to 2.0%.
+On an annual basis, The Seminary revalues the liability based on applicable mortality tables and discount rates, which vary from 1.0% to 3.0%.
 One annuitant has stipulated a payout of 50% of the contributed asset account balance to an unrelated third party, after death, in the event there remain enough funds in the investment asset account to make such a payout.
-At June 30, 2013, there were no such excess funds.
+During the fiscal year ended June 30, 2014, no such excess funds payout was required.